Connect with us

 You have two options to resolve the situation:

-1. First use collision coverage yet expects to pay your deductible and second seek help with underinsured motorist coverage (but you must also pay your deductible amount).
+1. First use collision coverage yet expects to pay your deductible and second seek help with under insured motorist coverage (but you must also pay your deductible amount).

 2. You can file a lawsuit against the driver who caused the accident although having no insurance indicates little to no financial assets.